Emotive Community Outreach Incentive Program

-- Review the Emotive Outreach Incentive Program guide
+- Review the Emotive Outreach Incentive Program description on the Emotive website

-- Read carefully the eligibility, application and award process in this document.
+- Carefully read the eligibility, application and award process in this document.

-- Review application questions and prepare a budget (see program guide Appendix B – Application questions).
+- Review application questions and prepare a budget.
+See: Appendix B – Application Questions.

 *We may continue a rolling intake after this date if funds remain.